GrotjahnLab/surface_morphometrics/README.md

-# surface_morphometrics
+# Surface Morphometrics
-### Morphometrics of Membrane Surfaces Segmented from Cryo-ET or other volumetric imaging.
+### Quantification of Membrane Surfaces Segmented from Cryo-ET or other volumetric imaging.
 Author: __Benjamin Barad__/*<benjamin.barad@gmail.com>*

 A collection of tools to generate robust open mesh surfaces from voxel segmentations of biological membranes